rbogle/slcsp/README.md

 This project uses a few helpers to aid in dev dependency install, testing, formatting

 ### Install dev dependencies
-Use the [Taskfile]https://github.com/adriancooney/Taskfile) to install deps
+Use the [Taskfile](https://github.com/adriancooney/Taskfile) to install deps

 ```bash
 ./Taskfile install-dev
 ```
-This will setup dependencies for formatiing and testing
+This will setup dependencies for formatting and testing

 ## Testing
 You can run the unit tests for the package with `pytest`